Tarfist/Formida-Project/docs/index.md

   - title: Close to Open-Source
     link: /Honorable
     icon: "🤞"
-    details: Most of the things you'll see will are open source.
+    details: Most of the things you'll see are going to be open-source.
 ---